A Probabilistic Framework for Location Inference from Social Media: Experiments

 \end{itemize}

-\vpara{Data preprocessing.} We now introduce how we preprocess the data.
+We preprocess the three datasets in the following ways.
 First, we filter out users who have fewer than 10 tweets in the dataset.
 Then, we tokenize the tweet content into words.
-In Twitter, we split the sentences by punctuations and spaces.
-For languages that do not use spaces to separate words (such as Chinese and Japanese), we further split each character.
-In the Weibo data provided by~\cite{zhang2013social}, the content has been tokenized into Chinese words.
-For each user, we combine all her/his tweets and derive content features as defined in Section~\ref{subsec:model}.
+In Twitter, we split the sentences by punctuation and spaces.
+For languages that do not use spaces to separate words (such as Chinese and Japanese), we split each character.
+In the Weibo data provided by~\cite{zhang2013social}, the content has already been tokenized into Chinese words.
+For each user, we combine all her/his tweets and derive content features as defined in Eq.~\ref{eqn:content}.
 The ground truth location is defined by different ways in each dataset.
-In the two Twitter datasets, we convert the GPS-tag on tweets to its country/state, and only keep the users who posted all tweets in the same country/state.
-(In our data, for $>90\%$ users, all tweets are posted in the same country in a year, and for $>80\%$ USA users, all tweets are in the same state.)
-In Weibo and Facebook, the locations are extracted from user profiles, which have been divided into provinces/cities.
-In all datasets, we remove the locations with fewer than 10 users.
+In the two Twitter datasets, we convert the GPS-tag on tweets to its country/state, and only keep the users who posted all tweets in the same country/state in order to reduce the noise in the training data.
+(In our data, more than $90\%$ users posted all their tweets in the same country in a year, and more than $80\%$ USA users posted all their tweets in the same state.)
+In Weibo, the ground truth locations are extracted from user profiles, which have been categorized into provinces.
+We collect the latitude and longitude coordinates of the locations (for calculating the error distances) through the Google Maps Geocoding API.
+In all datasets, we remove the countries/states/provinces with fewer than 10 users.

 \vpara{Comparison methods.} We compare the following methods for location inference: